jerrycantcode/CalendarX/README.md

 # CalendarX
-A localStorage calendar app with file support and events
+A localStorage calendar app with events